Afrodisiac (Brandy album): Recording and production

-Norwood eventually decided to scrap most of the project, and instead enlisted Timbaland, with whom the couple had previously worked on Kiley Dean's unreleased album Simple Girl, as the album's main contributors.
-Impressed by Timbaland's input, Norwood rediscovered the musical affection, she had missed on Full Moon and its technical priority.
+Brandy eventually decided to scrap most of the project, and instead enlisted Timbaland, with whom the couple had previously worked on Kiley Dean's shelved album Simple Girl, as the album's main contributors.
+Impressed by Timbaland's input, Brandy rediscovered the musical affection, she had missed on Full Moon and its technical priority.
 "I made the change because I needed to evolve.
 I needed to explore my talent and versatility and see if I had another side to me, another sound," she said about collaborating.
 "I wanted to do my own thing, and I've always wanted to work with Timbaland [...] and see how my voice would sound over his tracks.
 It was an edgier Brandy, a sassier sound, but still with a lot of heart and a lot of passion."
 With the help of Timbaland protégés such as Candice Nelson, Steve "Static" Garrett, and co-producer Walter Millsap III the pair worked on what was tentatively titled B-Rocka—a nickname actually given to her by Jerkins—and originally planned for a Christmas 2003 release.
-Their first collaboration, 1990s tribute "Turn It Up", was leaked onto the internet in autumn 2003, and soon released as a promotional buzz track.
+Their first collaboration, 1990s tribute "Turn It Up," was leaked onto the internet in autumn 2003, and soon released as a promotional buzz track.

-Having concluded additional recording sessions with Warryn Campbell, Theron Feemster and Organized Noise, in November 2003, Atlantic Records announced that Norwood was putting the finishing touches on her still-untitled album, at that time scheduled for a release on March 2, 2004, and she would shoot a music video for the "hyper, bass-heavy" banger "Black Pepper" during the second week of December.
-However, plans for the single fell through as the Timbaland-produced track was scrapped in favor of a new record: "Talk About Our Love", produced by rapper Kanye West.
-Both the single and album cut "Where You Wanna Be" were eleventh-hour additions to the album, commissioned by West's manager Geroid Roberson, one of the executive producers on Afrodisiac, who encouraged Norwood to attempt further studio sessions with West.
-"Kanye put the finishing touches on the record," Norwood commented on her decision to work with West.
-"The two tracks we did were just what I needed to tie the whole thing together."
+Having concluded additional recording sessions with Warryn Campbell, Theron Feemster and Organized Noise, in November 2003, Atlantic Records announced that Brandy was putting the finishing touches on her still-untitled album, at that time scheduled for a release on March 2, 2004, and she would shoot a music video for the "hyper, bass-heavy" banger "Black Pepper" during the second week of December.
+However, plans for the single fell through as the Timbaland-produced track was scrapped in favor of a new record: "Talk About Our Love," produced by rapper Kanye West.
+Both the single and album cut "Where You Wanna Be" were eleventh-hour additions to the album, commissioned by West's manager Geroid Roberson, one of the executive producers on Afrodisiac, who encouraged Brandy to attempt further studio sessions with West.
+On her decision to work with West, she commented: "Kanye put the finishing touches on the record.
+The two tracks we did were just what I needed to tie the whole thing together."